 Be a full-time student at Santa Clara for at least one year

 Have fewer than 111 quarter units of academic work completed at the time of application

 Have a minimum 3.0 grade point average

 Submit a Petition for Admission to the ISP director for review and approval.
 The petition should include:

 A clear, logical, and conceptually refined description of the proposed program

-Identifying a faculty advisor or advisors whose areas of expertise overlap with the student's proposed area of study, and who have agreed to serve as the student's academic advisor for the proposed ISP major plan
+An academic advisor whose expertise is associated with the proposed area of study and who has agreed to serve as the student's academic advisor for the ISP major